IannNS/IannNS/README.md

 - No momento, estou estudando: **Java e GML**
 - Contato: **iannnschmith@gmail.com**

-- **Esse lugar tem grande parte dos meus projetos pessoais e estudos!**
+- Esse lugar tem grande parte dos meus projetos pessoais e estudos!

+**I also speak and code in english.
+If u wanna talk about any of my projects, go on and reach me!**